 - Regulation establishing the Connecting Europe Facility (2013/1316/EU)

-European Energy Programme for Recovery
+European Energy Programme for Recovery (EEPR)

 Launched in 2009 in order to support key investments in the context of the economic crisis and in order to promote energy transition, the €3.98 billion European Energy Programme for Recovery (EEPR) finance aimed to fund 44 gas and electricity infrastructure projects, 9 offshore wind projects and 6 carbon capture and storage projects.
 Under the EEPR, the European Commission has also launched the European Energy Efficiency Fund (EEE-F).